 The Fellowship Award provides financial support to academics who are recognized for their expertise and research in areas important to the Bank's core functions.

-- a research expense allowance of $40,000 per year per recipient, for related research expenses and for research assistants
+- a $40,000 research expense allowance for related research expenses and for research assistants

-- a sum of $5,000 for the university for administration of the award funds
+- a sum of $5,000 for the university to administer the award funds

 Universities may nominate award recipients for a second term.